agster27/unpackerr.github.io/docs/unpackerr/troubleshooting.md

 title: Tips & Tricks
 pagination_prev: unpackerr/faq
 pagination_next: introduction
+description: Tips and Tricks for troubleshooting Unpackerr installations.
 ---

 - Make sure your Downloads location matches on all your applications!